oslabs-beta/synapse/README.md

 }
 ```

-In order to allow this resource to be served by the synapse API, we will have to make a few changes to the class definition.
+In order to allow this resource to be served by the Synapse API, we will have to make a few changes to the class definition.

-1. Begin by importing the Resource base class and necessary Fields and decorators from the synapse library.
+1. Begin by importing the Resource base class and necessary Fields and decorators from the Synapse library.

 ```javascript
 import { Resource, fields, decorators } from '@synapsejs/synapse';